-10. I have submitted some counts on paper forms and have lost my copies - will it be possible to access my data online or get copies of the forms I have submitted?
+9. I have submitted some counts on paper forms and have lost my copies - will it be possible to access my data online or get a copy of the data I have submitted?

 No. Data submitted on paper forms takes longer to process and therefore will not appear online for several months.
 If you input data that have previously been returned on a form you will be creating a duplicate count.